-Attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD) are often used mutually.
-There are some important differences between ADD vs ADHD.
-It is important to know what they are if a family member is being treated for either of these conditions.
+The terms attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD) are often used interchangeably by people who aren’t clinicians.
+However, there are some important differences between ADD vs. ADHD.
+It is important to understand the distinctions if a family member is being treated for either of these conditions.

-The most important reason to distinguish between the two conditions is for correct diagnosis and treatment.
-Doctors have a variety of medicines to manage both attention disorders.
+The most reason to distinguish between the two conditions couldn’t possibly be of any greater importance: to receive the correct diagnosis and most appropriate treatment.
+Doctors have a variety of medicines at their disposal to manage both attention disorders.
 They monitor these closely to prevent side effects, abuse, and addiction.
-When this occurs treatment is typically required at an Adderall addiction treatment center.
+When this occurs, treatment is typically required at an Adderall addiction treatment center.

 ADD and ADHD share a number of symptoms.
 People who suffer from these conditions may be easy to distract.
 They may have trouble focusing, and they may find it difficult to organize themselves.
-They can lose interest in basic tasks and be unable to concentrate.
+They can lose interest in basic tasks and find themselves unable to concentrate for any length of time.

 - Excessive talking